What is 60% of 125? A Deep Dive into Percentages and Their Applications

 Introduction: Understanding Percentages

 A percentage is a way of expressing a number as a fraction of 100.
-The word "percent" literally means "out of one hundred" ( per centum in Latin).
-We use percentages to represent proportions or ratios, making it easier to compare different quantities.
-For example, if you scored 80 out of 100 on a test, you scored 80%, indicating that you answered 80 out of every 100 questions correctly.
+But the word "percent" literally means "out of one hundred" ( per centum in Latin).
+Consider this: we use percentages to represent proportions or ratios, making it easier to compare different quantities.
+Take this: if you scored 80 out of 100 on a test, you scored 80%, indicating that you answered 80 out of every 100 questions correctly.

 Percentages are ubiquitous in everyday life.
 We encounter them in: